How long is the Southern Connector?

 What is the speed limit in PalPass lanes?

 At the mainline toll plazas, vehicles using the PalPass only lane must observe a 45 MPH speed limit.
 All vehicles using the cash lanes must stop, regardless of the method of payment.
 PalPass members using our remote ramp lanes should observe the 5 MPH speed limit.

 Does the Southern Connector accept money orders, checks, Travelers Checks, credit cards or debit cards for payment of cash tolls?

 The Southern Connector does accept credit cards for payment of tolls at our mainline plazas ONLY.
-Credit Cards accepted are AMEX, Visa, Discover and MasterCard.
-Debit cards bearing the logo of AMEX, Visa, Discover or MasterCard will also be accepted, but as CREDIT transactions only.
+Credit Cards accepted are Visa, Discover and MasterCard.
+Debit cards bearing the logo of Visa, Discover or MasterCard will also be accepted, but as CREDIT transactions only.
 Any debit card requiring a PIN number will not be accepted as a form of payment.

 Is there a number I can call if I have any more questions?